Cruciate ligament rupture in dog

 Which dogs are particularly affected?

-In principle, the phenomenon of cruciate ligament rupture dog can occur in any dog.
-However, there are some dog breeds that have a genetic predisposition to cruciate ligament tears and are therefore affected more often than other dogs.
-The dog breeds at risk include:
+In principle, cruciate ligament ruptures can occur in any dog.
+However, some breeds have a genetic predisposition for cruciate ligament ruptures and are therefore affected more frequently than others.
+These breeds include:

 • Newfoundland